chisombiri/chisombiri/README.md

 **const webDeveloper = 'a creative problem-solver with grit.'**

 I have a high passion for software development and design, as well as all the technology it brings to life.
-I've achieved mastery of the latest and most important web technologies.
+I'm constatntly learning and aim to achieve mastery of the latest and most important web technologies.
 Building state-of-the-art, easy to use, user-friendly websites and applications is what I enjoy.
-In addition to my web programming skills, I have an eye for good design as well.
+In addition to my web programming skills, I have an eye for good design, as well as Figma skills.

 - 🔭 I’m currently working on a video sharing web app for gamers, as well as an e-commerce web app.
 - 👩🏻‍🤝‍🧑🏾 I’m looking to collaborate on any web project(website or web app).